Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

        (T B s1 z s2) -> balL (T B t1 x (T B s y t4))
 ```

 Thats all.
-Compiling the entire code for delete we have:
+Putting together the entire code for delete we have:

 ```haskell
 delete :: (Ord a) => a -> Tree a -> Tree a